 Despite the ubiquity of tariff escalation and mounting evidence on the benefits of relatively low input tariffs, existing trade theory provides little guidance for why tariff escalation might be welfare enhancing.
 Early neoclassical models with homogeneous goods analyze input versus final-good tariffs explicitly, but do not show that optimal tariffs should be lower for inputs.
 Modern Ricardian trade models stress that optimal tariffs should be uniform across sectors, and that tariff de-escalation may maximize welfare in second-best settings without export taxes.

-Perhaps the leading theoretical explanation for tariff escalation relies on political counter-lobbying (Cadot et al., 2004; Gawande et al., 2012), in which all firms lobby for protection of their output, but final-good producers counter-lobby against tariffs on their imported inputs.
-If this counter-lobbying accounts for relatively lower input tariffs, then the tariff escalation evident in the real world is not the result of social welfare-maximizing policy and instead reflects political capture by domestic producers.
+The leading explanation for tariff escalation relies on political counter-lobbying (Cadot et al., 2004; Gawande et al., 2012), in which all firms lobby for protection of their output, but final-good producers counter-lobby against tariffs on their imported inputs.
+Although consumers would also prefer low final-good tariffs, this explanation assumes that collective action disincentives preclude them from lobbying.
+The assumption that final-good importers face a lobbying disadvantage is often cited, however it is increasingly at odds with the well-documented and rising concentration of consumer-good imports by a few large wholesale and retail firms (Basker and Van, 2010; Ganapati, 2018; Smith and Díaz, 2020).
+Moreover, the welfare implications are similar to those from modern-Ricardian trade models: uniform tariffs across sectors raise welfare.

 In this paper, we analyze the market structures under which tariff escalation emerges as a social-welfare maximizing policy.
 Since neoclassical models with constant returns to scale do not predict that lower input tariffs are optimal, we use a general-equilibrium framework with an upstream and downstream sector that produce differentiated intermediate and final goods, respectively, both under increasing returns to scale.
 These scale economies provide an efficiency motive for shifting expenditure towards domestic varieties in each sector, but final-good versus input tariffs differ in their ability to do so and raise welfare.
 While a final-good tariff is unique in that it can be used to achieve the first-best allocation without any other downstream instruments, an input tariff is never sufficient.
 Although input tariffs shift expenditure towards domestic varieties, they also tend to drive final-good producers to relocate abroad.
-This relocation reduces the size of the downstream sector, which is detrimental to welfare when downstream production features increasing returns to
+This relocation reduces the size of the downstream sector, which is detrimental to welfare when downstream production features increasing returns to scale.
+As a result, we find that optimal trade policy generally involves higher tariffs on final goods than inputs, with the degree of tariff escalation closely related to the downstream scale elasticity (i.e., the elasticity of industry-level productivity to scale).